-Tru-Heart Labradors is a small, well-established hobby breeder located in northeast Florida that proudly produces the finest chocolate, yellow, and black Lab puppies available in Florida today.
-Our puppies are sold on a limited-registration basis (full registration may be granted to female puppies on a case-by-case basis for an additional fee), and we take pride in the fastidious, loving, and stimulating environment in which they are raised.
+We are a small, well-established hobby breeder situated half way between Jacksonville and Gainesville, Florida that proudly produces the finest chocolate, yellow, and black Lab puppies available in Florida today.
+Our puppies are sold on a limited-registration basis (full registration is occasionally granted to female puppies on a case-by-case basis for an additional fee), and we take pride in the fastidious, loving, and stimulating environment in which they are raised.
 We do not sell puppies through e-mail.
-We must talk to you and review your application and speak to you on the phone before we will accept a deposit for one of our special puppies.
+We must review your application and speak to you on the phone before we will accept a deposit for one of our outstanding puppies.

 Our Breeding Philosophy -

-The pedigrees of all of our dams and sires contain champion English and/or working bloodlines, including Tabatha, Sandylands, Dickendall, Lawnwood, and Rocheby; however, outcrossing (creating new genetic combinations by bringing together genes from totally unrelated Labs to eliminate undesirable traits caused by recessive genes) is the fundamental philosophy of our breeding program.
+The pedigrees of all of our dams and sires contain champion English and/or working bloodlines, including Tabatha, Sandylands, Dickendall, Lawnwood, and Rocheby; however, out-crossing (creating new genetic combinations by bringing together genes from unrelated Labradors to eliminate undesirable traits caused by recessive genes) is the fundamental philosophy of our breeding program.
 We do not line breed or inbreed.
-With a dog such as the Labrador Retriever, the #1 dog in America for many years, outcross breeding, achieved as a direct result of our extensive sire/dam pedigree research to identify and minimize common ancestors in our breeding pairs.
-Our "5-generation rule" reduces the occurrence of common health issues caused by years of linebreeding and inbreeding within prominent bloodlines.
-Using this principle, Tru-Heart puppies are bred for good bone, sound temperaments, aesthetically-pleasing conformation, and physical/genetic health.
+Our out-cross breeding practice is achieved as a result of our extensive sire/dam pedigree research to identify and minimize common ancestors in our breeding pairs.
+Our "5-generation rule" reduces the occurrence of common health issues caused by years of excessive line breeding and inbreeding within prominent Labrador Retriever bloodlines.
+By applying this rule, Tru-Heart puppies are bred for sound temperaments, aesthetically-pleasing conformation, good bone, and physical/genetic health.

 English or American?